 What counterintuitive approaches does the California DCSS take?
-This collection agency suspends parents’ driver licenses, seizes their bank accounts that might be jointly owned by a minor child (or college student), suspends other state issued licenses such as teaching credentials, business use permits, contracting licenses, etc. This collection agency even enjoins the federal government to stop US Visas from being issued to parents, or renewed by a parent, who owe $2,500 in back child support.
+This collection agency suspends parents’ driver licenses, seizes their bank accounts that might be jointly owned by a minor child (or college student), suspends other state issued licenses such as teaching credentials, business use permits, contracting licenses, etc. This collection agency even enjoins the federal government to stop US Visas from being issued to parents, or renewed by a parent, who owes $2,500 in back child support.

 What happens when a state run governmental agency, like DCSS, becomes the collections agency?
 Chaos.
-The massive federal governmental collection agency, the IRS, is much more reasonable than DCSS.
+The massive federal governmental collection agency, the IRS, is much more reasonable than California’s DCSS.
 Why?
 DCSS gets paid to collect.
-The IRS wants United States citizens to succeed and hold jobs and pay taxes so collecting the tax owed to them might not always be the IRS’s highest priority, the taxpayer is.
+The IRS wants parents to succeed, hold jobs, and pay taxes so collecting money from them isn’t always the IRS’s highest priority, the taxpayer is.
 The IRS has several ways for the taxpayer to settle their debts.
-The IRS wants the taxpayer to keep working and paying taxes and not become dependent on the government.
-That’s the difference #PreventUGI (unwarranted governmental interference) by California’s DCSS.
+DCSS, however thrives on UGI (unwarranted governmental interference).

-What are RaiseYourRights’ solutions?
+What are some of RaiseYourRights’ solutions?
 One is already being implemented beyond our control.
 Self-employment wages are being erased.
 Independent contractors are ceasing to exist.
 How does this affect DCSS’s ability to collect?
-More and more employers will be paying their employees Form W2 taxable wages which are easily found and leveraged for child support payments.
+More and more employers will be paying their employees W2 taxable wages which are easily found and leveraged for child support payments.
 Second solution?
 Child support should be based upon the actual cost of raising a child instead of the parent’s income.
-Unlike other countries, California determines child support on the income of the parents because in this state, the more money a parent has, the happier the children are, right?
+California determines child support on the income of the parents because in this state, the more money a parent has, the happier the children are, right?
 The third solution?
-California legislative action to change the unbelievable 10% rates DCSS collects for itself, down to something more reasonable considering what banks pay in interest.
-Fourth solution and most effective one?
-Family courts kick out the AFCC members and do what the law says, “frequent and continuing contact with both parents” with the goal of creating a new relationship that encourages both sides of the family to care for their own children.
-This is accomplished by making it difficult for the family and juvenile dependency courts to erase a parent from a child’s life, #StopParentalAlienation.
-Jury trial rights remove incentives to take legal rights to the child from one or both parents.
-The goal of child support payments is for both parents to take responsibility for the child and work out a solution that suits them, #PreventUGI.
-One parent wants to trade increased contact with the child in exchange for taking a bigger responsibility for the child’s expenses on their own?
-Another parent wants to support child rearing using relatives in exchange for less monetary support? #PromoteSettlement by using available resources outside of the DCSS methods of operation.
-Our goal is to keep child support commissioners and DCSS out of families.
-That is in the best interest of the child, #PreventUGI.
+California legislative action to lower the unbelievable 10% rates DCSS collects to something more reasonable considering what banks pay in interest.
+Fourth solution?
+Family courts kick out the AFCC members and do what the law says, “frequent and continuing contact with both parents” and a presumption that that the parent entering a family court is “fit”.
+Fifth and ultimate solution?
+A reasonable high enough standard of evidence to prove “unfitness” and giving California parents the right of a jury trial to keep legal custody of their own child(ren) if needed. to stop the collusion in our court systems between judges, attorneys, psychologists, custody evaluators, therapists, social workers, etc. (the AFCCnet).
+Juries will use their own reasonable standard of evidence to decide whether or not to take custody from a parent.